knobs-dials/wolforward/README.md

 Wake-on-LAN unicast-to-broadcast relay.

-Useful when you have more than one host you want to wake up in a network, but your modem won't allow port forwards to the broadcast address.
+Useful when you have more than one host you want to wake up in a network, but your modem won't allow port forwards to the broadcast address (which is fairly sensible).

 Was made for the case where:
 - online WOL tool sends WOL packet to my home IP, i.e. modem, via unicast
 - modem forwards port 7 and/or 9 to the single host with this service (still unicast)
 - this service broadcasts the WOL packets it gets, to the subnet it sits on

 Can also be a standalone CLI wol-sending tool (unicast or local broadcast)